-Recently I was asked, “How can you tell the difference between someone who is just romantic and head-over-heels in love me or someone who is toxic and love-bombing me?
+Recently I was asked, “How can you tell the difference between someone who is just romantic and head-over-heels in love with me, or someone who is toxic and love-bombing me?”
 Here are some of the key differences between true love and toxic relationships.

 People who are in true love don’t fall in love, they ascend into love.
 They’re cautious and patient.
 Love shouldn’t be something you fall for.
 Falling symbolizes being off balance.
 When you’re on unstable footing your defenses become lowered, and your guard drops, and as a result, you become more weak and vulnerable.